 The IRS determines the maximum amount that can be contributed to your HSA.
 In 2018, you can contribute up to $3,450 (single) or $6,850 (family) annually on a pre-tax basis.
 If your employer contributes to your account, that is included in the annual maximum amount.

 Individuals age 55 and older can make an additional annual catch-up contribution of $1,000.

-State and higher education employees: You will enter the amount you want to contribute to your HSA on a per-pay-period basis in ESS.
-The state will contribute $250 (single only coverage) or $500 (family coverage) into your HSA account.
-If the coverage effective date for a plan member is anytime from September 2, 2018, through the end of 2018, then the employee will not receive any seed funding from the state (state and higher education employees).
+State employees: Each time you make an HSA amount change, you will enter your total desired annual contribution amount in Edison employee self-service (ESS).
+Once a year the state will contribute $250 (single only coverage) or $500 (family coverage) into your HSA account.
+If the coverage effective date for a plan member is anytime from September 2, 2018 through the end of 2018, then the employee will not receive a contribution from the state (state and higher education employees).

 Higher Education, Local education and local government employees: Check with your agency benefits coordinator regarding setting up payroll deduction.
 Your employer may also contribute money to your HSA.
 Please check with your agency benefits coordinator to find out if there is an employer contribution.